 Getting a PPP Loan

-Sole proprietorships and small businesses, including nonprofits, can apply for PPP loans beginning on April 3, 2020.
-Self-employed individuals and independent contractors can apply beginning on April 10, 2020.
+Sole proprietorships and small businesses, including nonprofits, were cleared to apply for the first round of PPP loans beginning on April 3, 2020.
+Self-employed individuals and independent contractors were cleared to apply beginning on April 10, 2020.
 Eligible individuals and entities must have been in business on Feb.
 15, 2020.

 How to Apply

-To apply for a PPP loan, complete and submit a completed application with all required supporting documentation to an approved lender.
-Use the SBA’s zip code search feature to find a list of approved lenders near you.
+To apply for a PPP loan, complete and submit a completed PPP loan application with all required supporting documentation to an approved lender.
+Use the SBA’s zip code search feature to find a list of approved lenders near you or visit Fundera.com to start your application.

 You must also certify in good faith that your business meets several conditions of the PPP: